GNOME/libdex/README.md

  * Windows
  * Illumos

+## Library Versioning

+Libdex follows a somewhat modern library scheme of GNOME libraries.
+Before libdex 1.0, an odd semantic minor number indicated unstable releases.
+From 1.0 on, the minor number does not have such meaning.
+The micro number now indicates alpha, beta, and rc for release-candidates.

 ## More Information

 You can read about why this is being created and what led to it over the